 Medical negligence and malpractice are serious issues with serious consequences.
-If you or a loved one has been the victim of medical malpractice or negligence, our lawyers serving Manhattan, Long Island, Queens, and all of New York may be able to help you.
+If you or a loved one has been the victim of medical malpractice or negligence, our lawyers may be able to help you.

 According to a 2000 report by the Institute of Medicine, medical negligence accounts for nearly 100,000 deaths annually.
-This figure does not include deaths in doctors' offices, private clinics, and similar medical facilities because of preventable medical negligence.
+This figure does not include deaths because of preventable medical negligence in doctors offices, private clinics and similar medical facilities.

-Statistics released by the Institute of Medicine show that between 44,000 and 98,000 people die in hospitals annually because of preventable medical errors.
-These errors may include medication mistakes, errors in surgery, improperly administered anesthetics, and other similar issues.
-Any of these scenarios may be grounds for a medical negligence or malpractice suit handled by one of our lawyers.
+Hospital error statistics released by the Institute of Medicine show that between 44,000 and 98,000 people die in hospitals annually because of preventable medical errors.
+These errors may include medication mistakes, errors in surgery, improperly administered anesthetics and other similar issues.
+Any of these scenarios may be grounds for a medical negligence or malpractice suit.

-When medical professionals over- or under-administer medications or administer the wrong drugs, the consequences can be harmful and even deadly.
-Overdoses, allergic reactions, and other serious problems are the possible results of such an oversight.
+When medical professionals over- or underadminister medication or administer the wrong drugs, the consequences can be harmful and even deadly.
+Overdoses, allergic reactions and other serious problems are the possible results of such an oversight.

 Errors in surgery can lead to anything from amputating the wrong limb to hemorrhages and even death during surgery.
-Any such scenario deserves the immediate attention of our medical malpractice lawyers.
+Any such scenario deserves the immediate attention of a medical malpractice lawyer.

-Under-administered anesthesia prior to surgery can mean excruciating pain during a procedure.
-Over-administered anesthesia is more serious: it can easily lead to death.
+Errors involving underadministered anesthesia prior to surgery can mean excruciating pain during a procedure.
+Overadministered anesthesia is even more serious as it can easily lead to death.